AdrKacz/IA-SMA-Sort/README.md

 The initial 2D-grid is on the left side and the current 2D-grid is on the right side.

-The agent are the `X`, the fruits are `A`, `B`
+The agent is the `X`, the fruits are `A`, `B`
 , and `C`.
-Pheromones are represents with a yellowish background, the more intense it is the more pheromone there is.
+Pheromones are represented with a yellowish background, the more intense it is the more pheromone there is.

-The code is pretty much self explanatory, don't hesitate to go through it to grasp what's under the hood.
+The code is pretty much self-explanatory, don't hesitate to go through it to grasp what's under the hood.

-*You can change the `width` and the `height` of the 2D-grid in either `version1.py` or `version2.py`.
-Try to keep the width small enough so that two grids can fit on your screens side-to-side (if not, that won't change the anything but it will be harder to see the animation).*
+*You can change the `width` and the `height` of the 2D grid in either `version1.py` or `version2.py`.
+Try to keep the width small enough so that two grids can fit on your screens side-to-side (if not, that won't change anything but it will be harder to see the animation).*

 ## From random grid to sorted grid

-We have a 2D-grid filled randomly fruits of different types.
+We have a 2D grid filled randomly with fruits of different types.
-We want a group of agent to sort these fruits by type.
-Each agent is not aware of the global state of the 2D-grid.
+We want a group of agents to sort these fruits by type.
+Each agent is not aware of the global state of the 2D grid.

 ### How to define the problem

-We define three `class` for this problem.
+We define three `classes` for this problem.

-- `Environment` that keeps the global state of display it on the terminal with the `curses` library.
+- `Environment` keeps the global state of display it on the terminal with the `curses` library.
-- `Agent` that acts based on its neighbourhood.
+- `Agent` acts based on its neighbourhood.
-- `Fruit` that can be carried by `Agent` and have a type that define their colour on the screen.
+- `Fruit` can be carried by `Agent` and have a type that defines their colour on the screen.

 To correctly display and refresh the information in the terminal, we use `curses.wrapper` to call our main loop.
 It returns a `stdscr` used by `Environment` to print at any position and to refresh the screen.